Characters: The Legend of Zelda aka: Legend Of Zelda

 Knight in Shining Armor: Oh, hell yes.
 Twilight Princess even gives him magic armor that makes him invincible, but eats his money in exchange.
 He's also recently taken to wearing chainmail under his tunic.

-Eternal Hero: In-Universe.
+Eternal Hero: In-Universe the various Links are implied to be the reincarnations of Hylia's chosen hero, and thus each other as well.
 Hyrule Historia notes that not all of them may have even been named Link, but that the name is given by the storytellers who recount the Legends of Zelda.
 This is a Lamp Shade on the fact that you can name the character in every game, but even in-universe previous Links are only referred to by title such as The Hero of Men, Hero of Time, or Hero of Winds, never by given name.
 And though characters may note that the current Link is wearing The Hero's Clothes, wielding the same Cool Sword, or having the same spirit, they never say that he has the same name.

 Of course, this wording is right after "they could be the same person, [or] relatives...", so they could mean family name.